thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

     * Your preferred hours and ongoing availability
     * Any upcoming travel or holidays
     * Visa details and work limitations (if applicable)
-    * Your social media handle (required for Deckhand/Host/ applicants)
+    * Your social media handle (required for Deckhand/Host/Content) applicants